Light Reaction Regiment: Known Operations

 The unit was involved in the aftermath of the Manila Peninsula rebellion, where they had been deployed to Manila to deter any other Coup d'état attempts.
 LRC forces have been deployed to Mindanao to conduct anti-terrorist operations in the region.
 The unit changed its name from the Light Reaction Company to the Light Reaction Battalion in 2008.

 50 members of the unit, including 3 officers, were suspended on 9 February 2008, when elements of the LRB came under investigation for the alleged possible killing of innocent civilians on 4 February 2008 during operations in Mindanao against the MILF, known as the Ipil Incident.
-The unit was cleared of any wrongful doing since the investigation subsequently linked the killings to misinformation provided by an unreliable informant, who was involved in a clan feud and wanted to use the operation to get rid of a rival clan.
+The unit was cleared of any wrongdoing since the investigation subsequently linked the killings to misinformation provided by an unreliable informant, who was involved in a clan feud and wanted to use the operation to get rid of a rival clan.

-In 2014, the unit was again renamed into the Light Reaction Regiment due to its heroic stand in Zamboanga in September 2013.
-Its elevation to a full regiment was formally sanctioned by Defense Secretary Gazmin on January 16, 2014.
-A further three companies have been authorized to be added to the already existing three, bringing the total end strength of the regiment up to 600 soldiers.
+In 2014, the unit was again renamed as the Light Reaction Regiment due to its heroic stand in Zamboanga in September 2013.
+Its elevation to a full regiment was formally sanctioned by Defense Secretary Gazmin on 16 January 2014.
+A further three companies have been authorized to be added to the three currently operational, bringing the total end strength of the regiment up to 600 soldiers.
 This could prove difficult for the unit as it has almost always been understrength.
 When deployed to Zamboanga in 2013, the LRB was at only 40% strength.